JeremyC3/aita-bot/README.md

 # aita-bot

-Finds most controversial post in /r/amitheasshole in the last 24 hours, and posts the contents to a discord channel of your choosing.
+Fetches most controversial post in /r/amitheasshole in the last 24 hours, and posts the contents to a discord channel of your choosing.
+Personal project made to use on a friend's discord server.

 ## requirements